 - Generally, eaglets fledge after 10-14 weeks.

 - Once the juvenile eagle leaves the nest, the adult pair drives them away to find new territory.

-This is a fantastic bundle which includes everything you need to know about eagles across 22 in-depth pages.
-These are ready-to-use Eagle worksheets that are perfect for teaching students about eagle which is one of the biggest and most majestic of all birds.
-It is admired all over the world as a symbol of power, freedom and transcendence.
+This is a fantastic bundle that includes everything you need to know about eagles across 22 in-depth pages.
+These are ready-to-use Eagle worksheets that are perfect for teaching students about the eagle which is one of the biggest and most majestic of all birds.
+It is admired all over the world as a symbol of power, freedom, and transcendence.
 They are apex predators, at the top of the food chain, thanks to their impressive hunting skills.